aslanxie/aslanxie.github.io/Triton/01-jit-compiler.md

 ### Launch Triton Kernel

 CompiledKernel load the Python extending module from shared library and assign launch function to c_wrapper.
 It's the object return by compile and exected by Python interpreter.
+The built triton kernel binary is passed by asm parameter.

 ```
 # python/triton/compiler/compiler.py